Villa Carlotta: Sachsen Meiningen

 In 1843, Princess Marianna, the wife of Prince Albert of Prussia, bought the property for 780,000 lira, ten times the amount paid by Giovanni Sommariva forty years earlier.
 Emilia Sommariva relocated to a smaller house in Tremezzo, while reserving for herself ownership of the Sommariva family chapel and mausoleum on the grounds of the villa.

 In 1847, Princess Marianne gave the property to her daughter Charlotte as a wedding present upon her marriage to Georg II, Duke of Saxe-Meiningen (1826-1914).
-The house was re-named Villa Carlotta, however Charlotte enjoyed the villa for only a few years before she died in 1855 at the age of twenty-three of complications from childbirth.
+The house was renamed Villa Carlotta, however, Charlotte enjoyed the villa for only a few years before she died in 1855 at the age of twenty-three of complications from childbirth.

 In 1857, the author Ludwig Bechstein wrote a description of the villa which was published as Villa Carlotta.
 Poetische Reisebilder vom Comersee und aus den lombardisch-venetianischen Landen.

 The Sachsen-Meiningens used the property as a private holiday home.
 While they didn't make substantial changes to the building, they sold part of the art collection that came with the property.
 Duke Georg, who had a passion for botany, dedicated himself to the development and enrichment of the garden, introducing a great variety of rare and exotic species.
 The Duke was a patron of the composer Johannes Brahms, who visited the villa at the Duke's invitation several times in the 1880s.
 Duke Georg died in 1914 at the outbreak of World War I.

 Public ownership

 After Italy entered World War I in May 1915 on the side of the Allies, the Italian state declined to confiscate the villa, as it had other properties of enemy aliens in Italy, but rather placed it, on 15 August 1915, under the management of an administrator.
 During the war, the interest of the owners was exercised by the Swiss Consulate.

 In 1921, the financial administrator of Como Province informed the owners that the entire property was now the property of the Italian state arguing that the villa was of eminent national significance.
 It was proposed in 1922 that the villa would be sold at auction.
-However local enthusiasts lead by Senator Giuseppe Bianchini and the Rotary Club of Milan opposed this, which lead to the villa being entrusted to the care of the Ente Villa Carlotta, a charitable foundation constituted by royal decree on 12 May 1927.
+However local enthusiasts led by Senator Giuseppe Bianchini and the Rotary Club of Milan opposed this, which led to the villa being entrusted to the care of the Ente Villa Carlotta, a charitable foundation constituted by royal decree on 12 May 1927.
 This foundation is still responsible for the villa.